joaodelgado/fibonacci/README.md

 A simple program to calculate the nth number in the Fibonacci sequence.

-This was done as a learning.
+This was done as a learning exercise.